biermeester/Pylinter/README.rst

 Since Pylint can take a while before it has completed its task (multiple seconds), it is run from a separate thread, so the plugin won't lock up Sublime Text.

-The plugin can be automatically invokes *on save* or by a keyboard shortcut.
+The plugin can be automatically invoked *on save* or by a keyboard shortcut.

 Support for Pylint configuration files is included.